gilcrest/diygoapi/README.md

 ##### Internal or Database Error Response

 There is logic within `errs.HTTPErrorResponse` to return a different response body if the `errs.Kind` is `Internal` or `Database`.
 As per the requirements, we should not leak the error message or any internal stack, etc. when an internal or database error occurs.
-If an error comes through and is an `errs.Error` with either of these error `Kind` or is unknown error type in any way, the response will look like the following:
+If an error comes through and is an `errs.Error` with either of these error `Kind` or is an unknown error type in any way, the response will look like the following:

 ```json
 {